Mayo Clinic School of Medicine: A perfect example of Mayo Clinic's commitment to innovative education

-Milestones in Mayo Medical School's history include:
+Milestones in Mayo Clinic School of Medicine's history include:

 - 2005 — Mayo Clinic opens the Multidisciplinary Simulation Center on the Mayo Clinic campus in Rochester, Minnesota.
 Now open on all three campuses, these centers offer simulated "experiential learning" via standardized patients (actors), virtual reality task trainers and high-tech manikins.
-Mayo Medical School students have the opportunity to participate in these innovative, state-of-the-art simulation centers and work as part of a multidisciplinary team to develop patient care skills in a simulated setting.
+Mayo Clinic School of Medicine students have the opportunity to participate in these innovative, state-of-the-art simulation centers and work as part of a multidisciplinary team to develop patient care skills in a simulated setting.

-- 2015 — Mayo Medical School announces a national expansion of its education programs, offering students the opportunity to train on the Rochester campus for four years; participate in the 2+2 program to train for two years in Rochester and then complete the third and fourth year of training in Florida; or beginning in 2017, train for all four years on the Arizona campus.
+- 2015 — Mayo Clinic School of Medicine announces a national expansion of its education programs, offering students the opportunity to train on the Rochester campus for four years; participate in the 2+2 program to train for two years in Rochester and then complete the third and fourth year of training in Florida; or beginning in 2017, train for all four years on the Arizona campus.
 Students also have the opportunity to train at sites within Mayo Clinic Health System and other affiliated practice locations.